 Lynda Perez was appointed director of the Division of Community Discretionary Programs in December 2006 and has been the acting director of the Division of Community Demonstration Programs since May 2010.
 The two divisions run five programs: the Community Economic Development program, the Job Opportunities for Low-Income Individual program, the Rural Community Development program, the Assets for Independence program, and the Strengthening Communities Fund program, totaling about $48.6 million in appropriations for FY 2011.
 She has extensive experience in grants management, procurement and operations.
 Perez has a master’s degree in social work from the University of Chicago and has earned a reputation for being a compassionate advocate for low-income people and services.

-Gretchen Lehman is co-program manager for the Assets for Independence (AFI) program in the Office of Community Services.
-She is the lead program manager for AFI program partnerships and policy.
+Gretchen Lehman is the program manager for the Assets for Independence (AFI) program in the Office of Community Services.
 Prior to joining AFI, Ms. Lehman was a social science analyst in HHS’s Office of the Assistant Secretary for Planning and Evaluation (ASPE) for six years, covering a research and policy portfolio focused on asset building, financial education, and place-based initiatives.
 Ms. Lehman came to HHS as a Presidential Management Fellow after earning a Master of Social Work with a concentration in Social and Economic Development from Washington University in St. Louis.
 She served as a Peace Corps volunteer in Senegal and completed her undergraduate degree at Goshen College in Goshen, Indiana.